tdogcodes/tdogcodes/README.md

 I'm a Web Developer at GungHo Entertainment, pursuing a Computer Science degree at WGU.🦉 <br/>
 Based in Hemet, California, I enjoy bringing ideas to life online, and learning new technologies along the way. 🖥️

-## My Stack 🛠️
+## Things I use the most 🛠️
-- React, Typescript, Next, Zustand, Tailwind, Shadcn, Lucide, Postgres, Prisma
+- React, Next, Java, SpringBoot, Typescript, CSS, Tailwind, SQL, Prisma, REST, Git

 ## Currently Working on... 🚧
 - A Web Scraping SaaS with Next.js, Typescript, Prisma, and SQLite